BadPirate/QuickReactStrap/README.md

 ## Included beyond create-react-app

 1. `eslint` - I've got this configured the only way that matters (DEATH TO SEMICOLONS!) but feel free to mess it up.
+2. `react-bootstrap` - Because everything looks better with a bit of strap